cmacdonald/IRcourseHM/README.md

 ## Testing

 Unit tests are provided for both weighting model and proximity feature DSM.
+Unit tests are run automatically using `mvn package`.
+You can skip unit testing usign `mvn -DskipTests package`.

 ## Usage in Terrier